QuickBooks help · Error codes

 QuickBooks error codes, plainly.

-QuickBooks errors fall into six recognizable families: H-series (H101, H202, H505 — multi-user and network connectivity), 6000-series (6000-77, 6000-301, 6189, 6190 — file access and integrity), PS-series (PS032, PS036, PS038 — payroll subscription and tax tables), 3000- and 80000-series (3371, 80070057 — license validation and file path issues), 15000-series (15215, 15240 — payroll updates and maintenance), and unrecoverable / C-series errors (file corruption and critical faults).
-The codes in this reference apply almost entirely to QuickBooks Desktop, Premier, Mac, and Enterprise; QuickBooks Online uses descriptive text messages rather than numbered codes.
-The honest read: many first-occurrence errors resolve with documented self-fix steps (QuickBooks Tool Hub, firewall checks, configuration adjustments) — the dedicated page for each code below walks you through them.
-But errors that recur, cluster, involve file corruption, or block critical work typically require a Certified ProAdvisor’s file repair, which we scope as fixed-fee work after a 30-minute diagnostic.
+QuickBooks errors fall into six recognizable families: H-series (H101, H202, H505 — multi-user and network connectivity), 6000-series (6000-77, 6000-301, 6189, 6190 — file access and integrity), PS-series (PS032, PS036, PS038 — payroll subscription and tax tables), 3000- and 80000-series (3371, 80070057 — license validation and file path), 15000-series (15215, 15240 — payroll updates and maintenance), and unrecoverable / C-series (file corruption and critical faults).
+The codes in this reference apply almost entirely to QuickBooks Desktop, Premier, Mac, and Enterprise; QuickBooks Online uses descriptive text messages rather than numbered codes — the main numbered exception being the generic Error 9999 (“Something’s not quite right”) browser-script message.
+The honest read: many first-occurrence errors resolve with documented self-fix steps (QuickBooks Tool Hub, firewall checks, configuration adjustments) — the dedicated page for each code walks you through them.
+But errors that recur, cluster, involve file corruption, or block critical work typically require a Certified ProAdvisor’s file repair, scoped as fixed-fee work after a 30-minute diagnostic.
 Independent ProAdvisor firm — not affiliated with Intuit Inc.

 Find your error’s family.